jonschull/ERA_Landscape_Static/VISION.md

 - Capture user ID from OAuth
 - Display in UI ("Added by User A")

-**3. Promotion Workflow**
+**3. Merge & Privacy Controls**
+- Personal data merges automatically (public by default)
-- UI for "promote to global"
+- UI for marking entries as "private" (opt-out from merge)
-- Copy from personal sheet → global sheet
+- Filter controls: View Global, Personal, or Merged
-- Handle duplicates gracefully
+- Handle duplicate detection across sheets

 ---